7 Best Google Maps API Alternatives in 2026: The Complete Evaluation Guide

 What It Is

-The platform combines a suite of APIs, SDKs, and ready-to-use widgets - all built with best-in-class data providers and proprietary data - without collecting any personal data from end users.
+The platform combines a suite of APIs, SDKs, and ready-to-use widgets - all built with leading data providers and proprietary data - without collecting any personal data from end users.
+With 27 billion API requests per year serving 220+ enterprise clients, Woosmap is proven at the scale that matters for production workloads.

 Key Features

-- Localities API: Help your users find the right address or place in milliseconds.
+Localities API: Help your users find the right address or place in milliseconds.
 Includes autocomplete, geocoding, reverse geocoding, and nearby search.
-Worldwide address coverage with high accuracy across all supported markets - with even stronger precision in France and UK, where data is sourced from official and best-in-class local providers.
+Worldwide address coverage with ROOFTOP precision across all supported markets - with even stronger precision in France and UK, where data is sourced from official and premium local providers.
 Includes a what3words integration.
+Autocomplete is free at all volumes ($0.00 per request).

 What Stands Out

 Predictable costs.
-Woosmap uses a credit-based billing model: each API call consumes between 0.1 and 5 credits depending on the service, with 10,000 free requests per month to get started.
+Woosmap uses a per-request billing model: each API call is priced per 1,000 requests depending on the service, with 10,000 free requests per month to get started.
 Unlike Google Maps Platform - where per-keystroke autocomplete billing and per-load map pricing can create unpredictable invoices at scale - Woosmap's pricing is designed to be forecastable.
-You can monitor your consumption in real time from the console and know exactly what you're spending before the bill arrives.
+You can monitor your consumption in real time from the console and know exactly what you are spending before the bill arrives.
 Multiple verified users on GetApp and Capterra report implementing more features at lower cost than their previous Google Maps setup.
+Building the business case?
+Read our Migration from Google Maps Guide.

 Considerations